CL2-UWaterloo/f1tenth_ws/README.md

 **Install the following dependencies:**

 - **Docker** Follow the instructions [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/) to install Docker.
 A short tutorial can be found [here](https://docs.docker.com/get-started/) if you're not familiar with Docker.
 If you followed the post-installation steps you won't have to prepend your docker and docker-compose commands with sudo.
 - **nvidia-docker2**, follow the instructions [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) if you have a support GPU.
 It is also possible to use Intel integrated graphics to forward the display, see details instructions from the Rocker repo.
+If you are on windows with an NVIDIA GPU, you'll have to use WSL (Windows Subsystem for Linux).
+Please refer to the guide [here](https://developer.nvidia.com/cuda/wsl), [here](https://docs.nvidia.com/cuda/wsl-user-guide/index.html), and [here](https://dilililabs.com/zh/blog/2021/01/26/deploying-docker-with-gpu-support-on-windows-subsystem-for-linux/).
 - **rocker** [https://github.com/osrf/rocker](https://github.com/osrf/rocker).
 This is a tool developed by OSRF to run Docker images with local support injected.
 We use it for GUI forwarding.

 **Installing the simulation:**